 Enjoy 6 car free days on this rail-trail ride between Lake Michigan and the Mississippi River in the heart of Wisconsin; including a day on the famous Elroy-Sparta Trail.
 This trail is famous as it is the first rails-to-trails project in the US, completed in 1965.
 Since then, Wisconsin has built over 1,800 miles of rail trails.
 It’s time to go explore Wisconsin’s efforts while enjoying the sights, towns, and beauty of this mid-western state.

-You will ride the Ozaukee Interurban Trail, Glacial Drumlin State Trail, Badger State Trail, Sugar Trail, Military State Trail, Elroy Sparta, and Great River State Trail.
+You will ride the Ozaukee Interurban Trail, Glacial Drumlin State Trail, Military Ridge State Trail, Capital City Trail, Elroy-Sparta State Trail, Great River State Trail and more!

 Glacial Drumlin State Trail

 Elroy-Sparta Rail Trail

 The Hotel Indigo - Nights 3 & 4 & 5

 Day 1: We begin by meeting everyone in Milwaukee, where we will hop on our bikes and head to Cedarburg.
 Lake Michigan will initially be our companion as we pedal along the Oak Leaf Trail and the Ozaukee Interurban Trail, following the route of the Milwaukee-Sheboygan railway.

 Cedarburg was historically a German town that was home to many woolen mills and gristmills.
 Today more than 200 of the historical buildings have been preserved making it a fascinating and lively downtown area to explore.
 We will ride into our lodging the historic Washington House Inn, that was built in 1886 that is an amazing blend of history and elegance.
 Spend the afternoon roaming and exploring or log a few more miles on the trail.